 - Thinly slice the radishes with a mandoline slicer and slice your carrot into ribbons with a vegetable peeler.

-- To assemble the salad, divide shredded kale between plates and top with roasted sliced beets, lentils, white onion, sliced radishes, and sliced beets.
-Top with citrus tahini and garnish with fresh parsley.
+- To assemble the salad, divide the shredded kale between plates and top with roasted sliced beets, lentils, white onion, sliced radishes, and sliced beets.
+Top them with citrus tahini and garnish with fresh parsley.
 Serve immediately with a flute of Prosecco!

-**Dressing will thicken the longer it’s in the fridge– to thin out before serving, simply add a few tablespoons of filtered water and whisk with a fork!
+- Dressing will keep for up to one week.
+Dressing will thicken the longer it’s in the fridge– to thin out before serving, simply add a few tablespoons of filtered water and whisk with a fork!

 - Category: Salad, Entree